quimnaba/mister-md-scraper/README.md

 # MD Fantasy Football Chollo Finder

 This Python script helps you to identify players available in the market who are considered "chollos" **(great deals)** according to a predefined list.
-It compares the current market players with a list of chollos and suggests which players you should sign.
+It compares the current market players with a list of chollos and **suggests which players you should sign**.

-Good to know: The Chrome driver sometimes fail.
-Just run again the program.
-The MD page runs a bit slow, but if it gets stuck you can accelerate the script by clicking the "market" icon.
-You can also take advantadge of the processing time to select another account if you want to check great deals in other Fantasies.
+The goal of this project is to prevent the user from spending much time on searching through barely known football players to set the perfect bid on them, and also to reaffirm the user's criteria when it wants to set the bid.

+Good to know: If you have multiple accounts, the script will run in the last account you had open.
+You can change the account before running the script, or in the browser when it opens automatically in the screen.

 ## Features
 - **Fetch Market Players:** Retrieves the list of players currently available in the market.
-- **Fetch Chollos:** Retrieves the list of great deals considered by www.analiticafantasy.com
+- **Fetch Chollos:** Retrieves the list of great deals considered by **www.analiticafantasy.com**
-- **Recommendation:** Just find matches in both lists to return the best deals in MD Fantasy.
+- **Shows Recommendations:** It finds matches in both lists to return the **best deals in MD Fantasy**.

 ## Required software
 - Python (developed with v.3.8.10)